philippinespire/REUs/2022_REU/Allison/README.md

 		the BUSCO is the best we are going to get, even though it is low (23%) copied scaffolds.fasta into main directory

+	Completed steps 0-1 of Cha PSMC.
+	Progress on step 2 of Cha PSMC.

+	Completed step 2 of Aur PSMC.
+	Step 3 of Aur PSMC failed.
+	Re-did steo 2 of Aur PSMC.

 07/29/2022

+	Completed steps 2-6 of Cha PSMC

+	Re-ran step 3 of Aur PSMC.
+	Step 4 of Aur PSMC failed.
+	Progress on re-doing step 2 of Aur PSMC.

 07/30/2022

+	Completed steps 7-8 of Cha PSMC (finished).

+08/01/2022

+	Ran steps 2-8 of Aur PSMC (finished).

 08/12/2022

 	Gathered results for presentation